Enrikaa/Notes/README.md

-<h1> This project is to help for developers make more clear notes.</h1>
+<h1> This project is to help for developers make more clear notes.

 **This project uses tools such as:**
 Django